kitnato/neverquest/README.md

 Traits are permanent passive abilities that are unlocked when reaching certain Mastery levels as well as certain Attributes.

-- Bruiser: current stamina adds unarmed bonus damage
+- Bruiser: current stamina adds unarmed bonus damage.
+- Nudist: double dodge rate when not wearing any armor.
-- Scrounger: double looting rate
+- Scrounger: double looting rate.

 ## Achievements